vboyev-MSFT/defender-docs/defender-endpoint/configure-endpoints-vdi.md

    1. Create a pool with one device.

-   2. Log on to device.
+   2. Sign into device.

-   3. Log off from device.
+   3. Sign out on the device.

-   4. Log on to device with another user.
+   4. Sign into the device using another account.

    5. Depending on the method you'd like to implement, follow the appropriate steps:

-      - For single entry for each device: Check only one entry in Microsoft Defender portal.
+      - For single entry for each device: Check for only one entry in the [Microsoft Defender portal](https://security.microsoft.com).
-      - For multiple entries for each device: Check multiple entries in Microsoft Defender portal.
+      - For multiple entries for each device: Check multiple entries in the [Microsoft Defender portal](https://security.microsoft.com).

 6. Click **Devices list** on the Navigation pane.